sameul-hasan/120-Day-Career-Acceleration-Challenge/README.md

 # 🌟 My 4-Month ML Job Ready Challenge

-Hi there! 👋 This is my personal **4-Month ML Job Ready Challenge**.
+Hi there! 👋 This is my **4-Month ML Job Ready Challenge**.
 I’ve started this challenge to learn Machine Learning step by step and get ready for a job in the field.
 Over the next few months, I’ll be focusing on building my skills, doing hands-on projects, and creating something I can be proud of.

 ## Why Am I Doing This?